‘No amnesty!’: Brazilian protests demand jail for rioters

 Declining to mete out punishment “can avoid tensions at the moment, but perpetuates instability,” Luis Felipe Miguel, a professor of political science at the University of Brasilia, wrote in a column entitled “No Amnesty” published Monday evening.
 “That is the lesson we should have learned from the end of the military dictatorship, when Brazil opted not to punish the regime’s killers and torturers.”

-Brazilian police on Monday had already rounded up roughly 1,500 rioters, with some caught in the act of trashing Brazil’s Congress, the Supreme Court and the presidential palace, while the majority were detained the following morning at an encampment in Brasilia.
+The same day, Brazilian police rounded up roughly 1,500 rioters.
+Some were caught in the act of trashing Brazil’s Congress, the Supreme Court and the presidential palace.
+Most were detained the following morning at an encampment in Brasilia.
 Many were held in a gymnasium throughout the day, and video shared on pro-Bolsonaro social media channels showed some complaining about poor treatment in the crowded space.

-The Federal Police’s press office told The Associated Press the force plans to indict at least 1,000 people, and has begun transferring them to the nearby Papuda prison.
+Almost 600 who were elderly, sick, homeless or mothers with their children were released Tuesday after being questioned and having their phones inspected, the Federal Police said in a statement.
+Its press office previously told The Associated Press that the force plans to indict at least 1,000 people.
+As of Tuesday afternoon, 527 people had been transfered to either a detention center or prison.

-The administration of President Luiz Inácio Lula da Silva says that is only the start.
+The administration of President Luiz Inácio Lula da Silva says jailing the rioters is only the start.

-Justice minister Flávio Dino vowed to prosecute those who acted behind the scenes to summon supporters on social media and finance their transport for crimes including organized crime, staging a coup, and violent abolition of the democratic rule of law.
-He also said authorities would investigate allegations that local security personnel allowed the destruction to proceed unabated.
+Justice minister Flávio Dino vowed to prosecute those who acted behind the scenes to summon supporters on social media and finance their transport on charges involving organized crime, staging a coup, and violent abolition of the democratic rule of law.
+Authorities also are investigating allegations that local security personnel allowed the destruction to proceed unabated.

 “We cannot and will not compromise in fulfilling our legal duties,” Dino said.
 “This fulfillment is essential so such events do not repeat themselves.”

-Lula signed a decree ordering the federal government to assume control of security in the capital Sunday.
-It was approved by Congress’ Lower House on Monday night, and now proceeds to the Senate.
+Lula signed a decree, now approved by both houses of Congress, ordering the federal government to assume control of security in the capital.

-The riot in Brasilia was a reminder of the threat to democracy posed by far-right elements that refuse to accept Bolsonaro’s electoral defeat.
+Far-right elements have refused to accept Bolsonaro’s electoral defeat.
 Since his Oct.
-30 loss, they have camped outside military barracks, pleading for intervention to allow Bolsonaro to remain in power and oust Lula.
+30 loss, they have camped outside military barracks in Brasilia, pleading for intervention to allow Bolsonaro to remain in power and oust Lula.
 When no coup materialized, they rose up themselves.

 Decked out in the green and yellow of the national flag, they broke windows, toppled furniture and hurled computers and printers to the ground.
 They punched holes in a massive Emiliano Di Cavalcanti painting at the presidential palace and destroyed other works of art.
 They overturned the U-shaped table where Supreme Court justices convene, ripped a door off one justice’s office and vandalized a statue outside the court.
 Hours passed before police expelled the mob.